 When he's not keeping tabs on his company, Pro Football Focus, or flying across the country for NBC broadcasts, Collinsworth enjoys a quiet and reserved life with his wife of more than 30 years.
 The two have four children, all of which are grown up and making names for themselves in the sports and broadcasting worlds.

-Who is Cris Collinsworth’s Wife Holly Bankemper?
+Cris Collinsworth's Wife Holly Bankemper

 Cris was born in Dayton, Ohio, and put together a first-team All-American college football career as a wide receiver for the University of Florida Gators in Gainesville before becoming a second-round NFL Draft pick in 1981 and putting together an eight-year stint in the NFL (which included three Pro Bowls and 36 touchdowns).
+Not a bad career for an American Football player.

 Unlike her husband, Bankemper stays out of the spotlight.
-She practiced law after graduating law school and you’ll only find photos of her in Cris and her children’s Instagram pictures.
+She practiced law after graduating law school and you'll only find photos of her in Cris and her children's Instagram pictures.
 From what we can gather, she seems like a devoted mother.
+Holly is still a practicing attorney today.

 Where Do They Live?